AwesomeLemon/awesomelemon.github.io/_posts/2017-01-15-Document-recognition-with-Python-OpenCV-and-Tesseract.markdown

 comments: true
 ---

-Recently I’ve conducted my own little experiment with the document recognition technology: I’ve successfully went from an image to the recognized editable text.
+Recently I’ve conducted my own little experiment with the document recognition technology: I’ve successfully went from an image to the recognized editable text.<!--more-->
 On the way I heavily relied on the two following articles:

 1. [Build a Kick-Ass Mobile Document Scanner in Just 5 Minutes](http://www.pyimagesearch.com/2014/09/01/build-kick-ass-mobile-document-scanner-just-5-minutes/)